Rahulchaudharyji2/E-COM/README.md

 5. **Bug Fixes & Optimization** – Debugged issues and improved performance.
 6. **Final Touches** – Polished UI, improved UX, and tested the website thoroughly.

+## 📌 Planned Features
+- I have created a **Reels Section**, but currently, I am unable to use it as it requires the **Instagram Graph API**.
+Since I don't have much knowledge about it yet, I will add this feature soon.

 ## 🤖 AI Tools Used
 To solve errors and optimize the code, I used:
 - **ChatGPT** – Helped in debugging and code suggestions.